 3.2.1 TSAG Rapporteur Group on Regional Groups (RG-CPTRG)

-TSAG, following up on Recommendation 8 of the Plenipotentiary Conference 2018, created RG-CPTRG, to clarify the criteria for creation, participation and termination of regional groups of Study Groups, and the role of TSAG in this regard.
+TSAG, following up on Recommendation 8 of the Plenipotentiary Conference 2018, created new RG-CPTRG (terms of reference) during this study period, to clarify the criteria for creation, participation and termination of regional groups of Study Groups, and the role of TSAG in this regard.
 RG-CPTRG collected information from the study groups on the modalities of regional groups in ITU-T study groups, and obtained from ITU Legal Affairs Unit a legal opinion on regional groups.
 The reports of RG-CPTRG during TSAG meetings are contained in TSAG-TDs 284, 453, 645, and 766.

 Regional Groups are proven effective mechanisms to assist in bridging the standardization gap by stimulating effective participation in ITU-T study groups and increasing the number and quality of contributions from various regions.
 ITU-T now has 24 regional groups: